pybamm-team/pybamm.org/content/gsoc/2025/_index.md

 ### Desired skills

-- Some experience with type theory and static typing in Python is beneficial, but not required.
+- Some experience with static typing in Python is beneficial, but not required.
 - Python programming experience, Git version control, and GitHub workflow for open-source projects
 - An affinity for reading lots of code and documentation
 - An interest in scientific computing and battery modeling (prior experience not required)